thecredibleway/thecredibleway-com/docs/faq/questions/if-god-made-everything-what-made-god.md

 creation.
 [Genesis 1:1](https://www.biblegateway.com/passage/?search=gen%201%3A1&version=NKJV) reads, **"In the beginning (time) God created the heavens (space) and the earth (matter) ..."**. *The beginning* refers not just to physical matter, but to time itself!
 As human beings, we are bound by time.
-We experience it as a linear progression - past, present, and future.
+We experience it as a linear progression - past, present and future.
 Because of this, we naturally think in terms of beginnings and endings.
 Everything in our experience seems to be confined to this dimension.

 But God exists outside of time.
 He is eternal - not in the sense of simply living for an infinite amount of time, but in a much more profound and literal sense - He is timeless.
 He is not bound by the clock or the calendar.
-This is why Scripture says in [2 Peter 3:8](https://www.biblegateway.com/passage/?search=2%20pet%203%3A8&version=NKJV), *"With the Lord, a day is like a thousand years, and a thousand years are like a day"*.
+This is why Scripture says in [2 Peter 3:8](https://www.biblegateway.com/passage/?search=2%20pet%203%3A8&version=NKJV), *"With the Lord, a day is like a thousand years and a thousand years are like a day"*.
 God sees the entire timeline of history in one unified, eternal *now*.
 He moves through time as easily as we flip pages in a book i.e., as a reader we are not subject to the events within the book; but rather observe them from an external perspective.
 Similarly, passages like [Matthew 24](https://www.biblegateway.com/passage/?search=Matthew%2024&version=NKJV),